Feminism in Russia: Efforts of the "triumvirate"

 In the late 19th century, other aristocratic women began to turn away from refined society life and focused on feminist reform.
 Among them was Anna Pavlovna Filosofova, a woman from an aristocratic Moscow family married to a high-ranking bureaucrat, who devoted her energy to various societies and projects to benefit the poor and underprivileged in Russian society, including women.
 Together with Maria Trubnikova, Nadezhda Stasova and Evgenia Konradi, she lobbied the Emperor to create and fund higher education courses for women.
 She was also a founding member of the Russian Women's Mutual Philanthropic Society and responsible for helping to organize the All-Women's Congress of 1908.
+Stasova, Trubnikova, and Anna Filosofova became close friends and allies, and were referred to by their contemporaries as the "triumvirate".
+The three spent much of their lives working to advance the cause of women, leading the first organized feminist movement in the Russian Empire.